 - Where to store documents?

-There is no single answer to these questions and the solution can vary from one group to another.
+There is no single answer to these questions, and the solution can vary from one group to another.
 Nevertheless, it’s important to give an overall trajectory for the project and to have clear ideas on how the group works for the launch of each group.

-The implementation of new technologies, particularly in regards to the field of communication, illustrates that new technologies never completely replace older ones: they bring forth new capabilities and possibilities that were not possible with previous ones and simultaneously make the older ones obsolete for an entire set of uses.
+The implementation of new technologies, particularly regarding the field of communication, illustrates that new technologies never completely replace older ones: they bring forth new capabilities and possibilities that were not possible with previous ones and simultaneously make the older ones obsolete for an entire set of uses.
 In the same way that email has not completely replaced the traditional mail, the implementation of a collaborative platform won’t completely replace the intranet or emailing, at least not in the short term.

 When it comes to a broad deployment across an entire organization, the collaborative platform will naturally work with all the existing tools serving the same uses (and there are many!).
 Even the trade tools, which initially appear unconcerned, can be impacted through their actions following the launch of the collaborative platform.
 We will tackle this subject in detail later on.